 A study by SHRM and Globoforce established that introducing employee recognition programs is effective at creating a positive company culture and boosting happiness.
 Happiness, in turn, reduces stress.

-There are many solutions related to recognition on the market, but lucky for you we’ve already identified the top employee rewards and recognition programs to consider for your company.
+There are many solutions related to recognition on the market, but lucky for you we’ve already identified the top employee rewards programs to consider for your company.

 Programs To Promote Health

 Employee health programs encourage workers to develop and maintain healthy habits while also creating a culture of wellbeing.
 Corporate wellness efforts have been proven to decrease absenteeism, increase productivity and reduce healthcare costs to the company.

 Statistics on The Benefits of Employee Wellness Programs